The psychologist Richard Nesbitt asked his experimental subjects to pick two of the three items that should go together, namely,

 Collectivists think primarily of the needs of their group and favour interdependence, harmony or smooth interpersonal relationships, cooperation and accommodation, generosity, loyalty, and respect for hierarchies.
 Individualists, on the other hand, favour independence, personal freedom and autonomy, self-reliance, assertiveness, and competition.
 Individualists pride themselves in personal achievements whilst collectivists emphasise their affiliations.

-Thus, when Filipinos say mabait, (good) we do not mean someone is honest or hardworking, but rather that they are easy to be with.
+Thus, when Filipinos say mabait, (good) we do not mean someone is honest or fair, but rather that they are easy to be with.
 Conversely, when we say someone is suplada, a derogatory term, we mean that she is not warm and friendly, even though she may be kind and fair.
 These examples can go on and on and we can slot many specific Filipino values, attitudes, and practices within the Collectivism--Individualism Continuum.

 One endemic lifestyle that readily comes to mind is the practice of corruption.
 Where does corruption fit when we consider this model?
 Firstly, I think, corruption is not necessarily dysfunctional in the development of societies.
 When a country is young and institutions have yet to mature, corruption could circumvent many rules which are unclear, redundant, or misconceived—thus, by-passing the red tape which could hinder productivity, and henceforth, societal development.
 The perfect example is the United States at the end of the 18th Century, as the newly independent country expanded exponentially to the West, building railroads from coast to coast, mining gold and silver, and constructing a nation out of annexed lands previously owned by the Indians, Spaniards, Mexicans, French, Russians.
 In only a bit over a hundred years, it morphed from a fledgling country to the richest in the world.
 They would not have been able to do this without the rampant practice of corruption.
 The West was not called The Wild Wild West for nothing.